kacper-szewczyk/vector-another-day/pages/relational_db.md

 # Add new element to relational database

-The time complexity of inserting data into a database can vary depending on several factors, including the database system being used, the table structure, the indexing strategy, and the volume of data being inserted.

 Inserting a single row into a table typically has a time complexity of O(1) or constant time.
 The database engine performs necessary validations, checks constraints, and writes the data to the appropriate location in the database.

 Additionally, the time complexity of an insert operation may be influenced by other factors, such as the presence of triggers, indexes, constraints, and concurrent operations on the database.